Driving Under the Influence

 STEP ONE – GENERAL DEFENCES

-We will assess your case to see of any of the following general defences apply to your case
+We will assess your case to see if any of the following general defences apply.

 Private land